 - 5.2.1.
 Before the start of each game, prepare for the game as follows: - 5.2.1.1.
-Each player presents the deck he or she will use for this game to his or her opponent.
+Each player presents the deck they will use for this game to their opponent.
 The deck will need to fulfill the Deck Construction rules (5.1) at this point. - 5.2.1.2.
-Each player adequately shuffles his or her deck.
-Then, each player may shuffle his or her opponent's deck.
-Then, each player puts his or her deck face down on his or her deck zone. - 5.2.1.3.
+Each player adequately shuffles their deck.
+Then, each player may shuffle their opponent's deck.
+Then, each player puts their deck face down on their deck zone. - 5.2.1.3.
 Randomly determine which player goes first. - 5.2.1.3.1.
 The determination of the starting player, cannot be mediated in any way.
 The player who is chosen by the random method, is not allowed to decide which player will be the starting player. - 5.2.1.4.
-Each player draws five (5) cards from his or her deck, which forms the initial hand.
-Then, beginning from the starting player, each player chooses any number of cards in his or her hand, puts them into his or her own waiting room, and draws an equal number of cards.
+Each player draws five (5) cards from their deck, which forms the initial hand.
+Then, beginning from the starting player, each player chooses any number of cards in their hand, puts them into their own waiting room, and draws an equal number of cards.
 This can only be performed one time per player. - 5.2.1.5.
 Both players proceed to set their respective Refresh Point to zero (0).
-This number is used in Resolving a Reshuffle (9.2) and in Resolving a Refresh Point (9.9), and does not directly affect the game. - 5.2.1.6.
-The starting player begins the game as
+This number is used in Resolving a Reshuffle (9.2) and in Resolving a Refresh Point (9.8), and does not directly affect the game. - 5.2.1.6.
+The starting player begins the game as the turn player.